joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

 );
 ```

-Note: React context is used to make sure authentication actions, such as trading the magic link hash for JWTs, happen only once––even though multiple components may use the `usePasswordless` hook in parallel.
+Note: React context is used to make sure authentication actions, happen only once––even though multiple components may use the `usePasswordless` hook in parallel.

 You can also wrap your app with the `Passwordless` component.
 In that case, your app will only show if the user is signed in, otherwise the `Passwordless` component shows to make the user sign in.
 If you're using the sample components, also include the CSS import: